stackbit-projects/pleasant-cabbage-eda40/content/pages/blog/index.md

 ---
-title: 'This is veeeeeeeeeeery long '
+title: This is veeeeeeeeeeery long input that is actually suuuuper long and huge way
 layout: PageLayout
 sections:
   - type: FeaturedPostsSection